 Read More: Best Women Empowerment Movies of All Time

 6. All I Wanna Do (1998)

 ‘All I Wanna Do’ was a great and funny movie.
-Movie had a great cast: Kirsten Dunst, Gaby Hoffman, Lynn Redgrave, Rachael Leigh Cook, Heather Matarazzo, and Matt Lawrence.
-This movie is about Miss Godar’s School For Girls, and when Odette comes, she meets Verena and all of her friends, and becomes a part of a club that is named after cold raviolis, is held in the attic of the school.
-Then, when Miss Godard’s school is to become a coed school, the girls have something to say about it, and plan to ruin the Ambros School for Boys permanently!
-This is a real feel good comedy.
+The movie had a great cast: Kirsten Dunst, Gaby Hoffman, Lynn Redgrave, Rachael Leigh Cook, Heather Matarazzo, and Matt Lawrence.
+This movie is about Miss Godar’s School For Girls, and when Odette comes, she meets Verena and all of her friends and becomes a part of a club that meets in the attic of the school.
+Then, when Miss Godard’s school is to become a coed school, the girls have something to say about it and plan to ruin the Ambros School for Boys permanently!
+This is a real feel-good comedy.

 Read More: Coming of Age Movies

 The storyline of the movie is depicted through the eyes of John Milton AKA Spud.
 The film is narrated by Spud, who explains the ins and outs of his world to the audience.
 This by itself is unique and allows us to relate to the character.
 But the movie is so much more than its humor.

 Read More: Best Cricket Movies of All Time